kyle-dorman/bayesian-neural-network-blogpost/README.md

 ![alt image][remoteimage2]
 > "Illustrating the difference between aleatoric and epistemic uncertainty for semantic segmentation.
 You can notice that aleatoric uncertainty captures object boundaries where labels are noisy.
 The bottom row shows a failure case of the segmentation model, when the model is unfamiliar with the footpath, and the corresponding increased epistemic uncertainty." [link](http://alexgkendall.com/computer_vision/bayesian_deep_learning_for_safe_ai/)

-If my model understands aleatoric uncertainty well, I should be able to input images with low contrast, high brightness/darkness or high occlusions and have my model predict larger aleatoric uncertainty.
-To test this theory, I applied a range of gamma values to my test images to increase/decrease the pixel intensity and predicted these augmented image labels.
+If my model understands aleatoric uncertainty well, my model should predict larger aleatoric uncertainty values for images with low contrast, high brightness/darkness, or high occlusions To test this theory, I applied a range of gamma values to my test images to increase/decrease the pixel intensity and predicted outcomes for the augmented images.

 ![alt image][image13]
-> Figure 8:
+> Figure 6:
 >	Left side: Images & uncertainties with gamma values applied.
 >	Right side: Images & uncertainties of original image.

 The model's accuracy on the augmented images is 5.5%.
 This means the gamma images completely tricked my model.
-The model wasn't trained to score well on these large gamma distortions so that is to be expected.
-Figure 8 shows the predicted uncertainty for eight of the augmented images on the left and eight original uncertainties and images on the right.
+The model wasn't trained to score well on these gamma distortions so that is to be expected.
+Figure 6 shows the predicted uncertainty for eight of the augmented images on the left and eight original uncertainties and images on the right.
 The first four images have the highest predicted aleatoric uncertainty of the augmented images and the last four had the lowest aleatoric uncertainty of the augmented images.
-I am excited to see that the model predicts higher aleatoric and epistemic uncertainties for each image!
-The aleatoric uncertainty should be larger because the averse lighting conditions make the images harder to understand and the epistemic uncertainty should be larger because the model has not been trained on images with larger gamma distortions.
+I am excited to see that the model predicts higher aleatoric and epistemic uncertainties for each augmented image compared with the original image!
+The aleatoric uncertainty should be larger because the mock averse lighting conditions make the images harder to understand and the epistemic uncertainty should be larger because the model has not been trained on images with larger gamma distortions.

 ### Next Steps
 This is just the tip the iceberg for Bayesian deep learning.
 One immediate next step is to continue playing with the loss weights and unfreezing the Resnet50 convolutional layers to see if I can get a better accuracy score without losing the uncertainty characteristics I've seen above.
 I could also try training a model on a dataset that has more images that exhibit high aleatoric uncertainty.
-One dataset good candidate dataset is the [German Traffic Sign Recognition Benchmark](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset) dataset which I've worked with in one of my Udacity projects.
+One candidate dataset is the [German Traffic Sign Recognition Benchmark](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset) dataset which I've worked with in one of my Udacity projects.
 This dataset is specifically meant to make the classifier "cope with large variations in visual appearances due to illumination changes, partial occlusions, rotations, weather conditions".
-Sounds like aleatoric uncertainty to me.
+Sounds like aleatoric uncertainty to me!

-Another approach could be to find images that produce large uncertainties.
+Another approach could be to find images that produce large uncertainties for this model.
 Large epistemic uncertainties could mean types of images the dataset didn't cover well and the model isn't prepared to understand.
 To do this, I could use a library like [CleverHans](https://github.com/tensorflow/cleverhans) created by Ian Goodfellow.
 This library uses an adversarial network to help explore model vulnerabilities.
-For a Bayesian model, the uncertainties would also help reveal the model's vulnerabilities.
 Another library I am excited to explore is [Edward](http://edwardlib.org/), a Python library for probabilistic modeling, inference, and criticism.
 Edward supports creating network layers with probability distributions and makes it easy to perform variational inference.
-[This](https://alpha-i.co/blog/MNIST-for-ML-beginners-The-Bayesian-Way.html) blog post uses Edward to train a Bayesian neural network on the MNIST dataset.
+[This](https://alpha-i.co/blog/MNIST-for-ML-beginners-The-Bayesian-Way.html) blog post uses Edward to train a Bayesian deep learning classifier on the MNIST dataset.

 If you've made it this far, I am very impressed and appreciative.
-Hopefully this post has been a good overview of Bayesian deep learning and the possibilities it unlocks.
+Hopefully this post has taught you what Bayesian deep learning is, why including uncertainty in a deep learning model is important, and how to include uncertainty in your next project.

+![alt image][remoteimage11]